P. J. Black: Independent circuit (2015–present)

 On 25 January 2015, it was announced that Lloyd would be making his first post-WWE appearance for Pro Wrestling Syndicate (PWS) on 31 January as "The Darewolf" P. J. Black, resuming his previous ring name along with a new moniker.
 At the EVOLVE 38 iPPV event held on 8 March, Black defeated Caleb Konley following a springboard 450 splash.

 On 6 May 2015, Global Force Wrestling (GFW) announced Black as part of their roster On 24 July 2015, Black entered the GFW NEX*GEN Championship Tournament to crown the inaugural champion, he defeated Seiya Sanada in the first round of the tournament.
 On 23 October 2015 Black defeated Jigsaw, T. J. Perkins and Virgil Flynn in a four way. match to become the first ever GFW NEX*GEN Champion.
 On 27 November 2015, Black lost the NEX*GEN Championship to Sonjay Dutt.
 It was later announced that Black dropped the title because he was departing to Lucha Underground.

 On 9 May 2015, Black (with manager Jonny Ferrari) lost to Mr. 450 at RONIN 6 in Pembroke Pines, Florida, after his manager turned on him and sided with Mr. 450, costing him the match.
 On 29 May 2015, Black lost to IWGP World Heavyweight Champion AJ Styles (with manager Jonny Ferrari) at House of Glory High Intensity 4 in Jamaica, New York, after he had destroyed Ferrari's megaphone at the beginning of the match.

 On 26 March, Black unsuccessfully challenged Drew Galloway for the Evolve Championship.
 On 2 July 2016, Black defeated Ivan Kiev at GWF Summer Smash to become the GWF Berlin Champion.
 On 5 February 2017, Black teamed with Nixon Newell defeated Guilty By Habit (Damian Dunne and Robbie X) to become the SWE Tag Team Championships.
 On 12 March 2017, they lost the titles back to Guilty By Habit in a rematch.

 After seven months on inactivity for his jumping injury, Black returned in a Wrestlecade show teaming with Willie Mack and Jason Kincaid but were defeated by Juventud Guerrerra, Super Crazy and Caleb Konley.
 On 2 March 2018 it was announced that former WWE Superstars and members of The Nexus faction Darren Young, Michael Tarver and Black will be competing at this year’s Chikara: King of Trios tournament.
-At the event, the team won their first-round match but lost in the quarter finals.
+At the event, the team won their first-round match but lost in the quarter-finals.

-On 26 October 2018, Black unsuccessfully challenged for the PCW Ultra Championship against Pentagon Jr. In 2018 Black was one of the mainstays of Joey Ryan's Bar Wrestling promotion, making seven appearances in total.
+On 26 October 2018, Black unsuccessfully challenged for the PCW Ultra Championship against Pentagón Jr. In 2018 Black was one of the mainstays of Joey Ryan's Bar Wrestling promotion, making seven appearances in total.